jurajbujdoso/pluto-revD-tcxo-replacement/README.md

 # Procedure

+Oscillator is located on back side of pluto device.
+The pcb contains white dot which is important for oscillator position.
+The same dot is also on oscillator part.
+![BEFORE](1671775967325.jpg)

 Use the heat resistant tape and create a mesh next to the oscilator.
-Oscilator is located on back side of pluto device.

-![BEFORE](1671775967325.jpg)
+Then use desoldering station.
+I was not successfull with heater bellow 200"C and the success come with about 480"C. With tweezers I have removed old oscilator.
 ![mask](pred.jpg)

+After removing of old oscillator use desoldering tape and remove old tin.
+I did not done it in first try and parts where not align and I have to desolder new osicillator :(.
+Add some small amount of thin soldering paste afterwards and place the smd oscillator.
 ![removed](odobrane.jpg)

+Use the heat station to distribute heat on soldering paste.
+I used 350"C and air flow in range of 10%.
 ![soldered](po-vymene.jpg)